bgoonz/gists-revamp/by-extension/markdown/fullstack-resource-guide.md

 In short, promises and async/await allow JavaScript developers to do asynchronous programming.
 I’ll let the resources below explain the benefit of asynchronous programming in more detail, but it’s basically a way of achieving faster programs using concurrency.

-As an example, a regular synchronous HTTP request will “block” your JavaScript from running other code until the results of that request are returned.
+As an example, a regular synchronous HTTP request will “block " your JavaScript from running other code until the results of that request are returned.
 However, by using promises/async/await your JavaScript can execute other code while it waits on the HTTP request to be returned.
 The ultimate result is that more code is run in the same amount of time when using promises and async/await.

 Additionally, to be even more clear, promises are JavaScript’s way of handling asynchronous values, while async/await is a cleaner syntax for working with promises.